MetOffice/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 ~~~~~~~~~~~~~~~~~

 The `driver initialise` stage of an application can roughly be divided
-between initialising the infrastructure of the model, such as meshes,
+between initialising the infrastructure of the model (including
-coordinates, clocks and calendars, and initialising the initial model
+infrastructure data about meshes, coordinates, clocks and calendars)
-state, including the reading initial data.
-The model provides
+and initialising the initial model data that represents the current
+state of the model (reading dumps and ancillary files).
+Some of the
-procedures that the driver initialise calls to complete the
+driver initialise work involves calls to procedures provided by the
+model.
+The processes required for initialising the application are
-initialisation.
-Separating these processes into multiple procedures
+separated into multiple model procedures to give applications
-gives applications flexibility in setting up models.
-For example,
+flexibility in setting up models.
+For example, where several models
-where several models use the same or similar meshes, an application
+use the same or similar meshes, an application can ensure each mesh
-can ensure each mesh only needs to be read once.
+needs to be read only once.

 The model infrastructure data typically comprises information about
 meshes and coordinates that are fixed throughout the model run, as